happyyangyuan/YPA/README.md

 polluting the former query,thus you had to add a new method to make your work done.Time and time again,your dao class became a mess.

 With YPA, you don't need to use JPA criteria query anymore, you don't need to write every JPQL for each query method.The only thing you need is a single reusable annotated condition class for all the queries under certain JPA entity.
-The condition class is highly resuable,extensiable and flexiable.
+The condition class is highly reusable,extensible and flexible.

 ##Example usage
 ###Example 1 : basic query for customers.
-Asumme we get a table "customer" in the database.Belowe is an simple dao structure:  entity + condition + dao.
+Assume we get a table "customer" in the database.Below is an simple dao structure:  entity + condition + dao.
 Entity class:
 ```
 @Entity